Will Support at Home or the NDIS fund my footwear?

 The NDIS

 Only plan-managed and self-managed NDIS clients can obtain their footwear from us.
-DIA-managed ("agency-managed") clients can spend their NDIS funds only with registered NDIS providers.
+NDIA-managed ("agency-managed") clients can spend their NDIS funds only with registered NDIS providers.

 The NDIS only funds footwear specifically for disability and requires a relevant health practioner's recommendation.
 The eligible footwear is more narrowly defined than that of Support at Home.